jason-green-io/pitft-tmux/README.md

 ## What is it?

-* terminal emulator supporting 16 colors of foreground/background, underline, reverse and bold
+* terminal emulator supporting 16, 256 and 24bit colors of foreground/background, underline, reverse and bold
-* miniwi BDF font (with a few additional custom qrcode glyphs) supporting line drawing characters, drawille
+* [miniwi](https://git.z0.is/miniwi/log.html) BDF font (with a few additional custom qrcode glyphs) supporting line drawing characters, drawille
 * qrcode utility to use custom glyphs
 * runs tmux, used to connect to a session to remote control the display
 * use simple shell scripts to output whatever you like
-* 60 columns * 30 rows on a 1.3" display and pretty much unreadable
+* 60 columns * 30 rows on a 1.3" display (pretty much unreadable without a magnifying glass)
 * buttons switch tmux window

 ## Examples

 This is my Pi Zero W and the Adafruit PiTFT 1.3" hat.

+reddit TIL
 figlet
 trivia
-weather
+weather wttr.in
 temperature graph
 count down
 ansi art
+pixterm

 ## Prerequisites